 7. Add specialized placeholders where needed

-If you know that your layout will call specifically for a photo or video, insert a placeholder that is specifically designed for that purpose.
+If you build a slide layout specifically for a photo or video, add a placeholder to specifically match that type of content.

 For example, a picture placeholder will crop and resize itself better than the regular multi-content placeholder.

 6. Edit the prompt text to help instruct the users on how to use your template